Incense In The Wind

 I ordered six different scents from One Aromatics at the suggestion of blogger Heather Stewart.
 She is particularly attracted to the Ambrosia as it uses halmaddi.
 I've not got to that yet.
 I've started with the Lemongrass, as it's a herb I like to use in cooking, and I do like the scent.

-Opening the pack and the solvent hits hard.
-Very green, and most certainly has the essence of lemongrass, though it is a little too distilled, a little too much like a solvent rather than a scent direct from the herb.
+Opening the pack and a volatility hits hard.
+Very green, and most certainly has the essence of lemongrass, though it feels a little too distilled, a little too much like a solvent rather than a scent direct from the herb.
 But quite likeable.
 Candy sweet, fresh and sharp.
 It's a pleasant wake up call.
-On burning there's a little too much of charcoal and sandalwood powder, and not quite enough lemongrass to really interest me, but it's not so bad I would relegate it to the toilet.
-There is just enough lemongrass to keep it interesting, and the lemongrass is sufficiently uncommon as an incense scent to make it worth keeping around.
+On burning there's a little too much of sandalwood powder, and not quite enough lemongrass to really interest me, but it's not so bad I would relegate it to the toilet.
+There is just enough lemongrass to keep it interesting, and the lemongrass is sufficiently uncommon to me as an incense scent to make it worth keeping around.
 So, not a heavenly scent, but a decent everyday (or now and again) scent.
 Yep.
 OK.

 Other lemongrass incense I've tried: Darshan Lemongrass and Pan Aroma Incense Sticks.
-They weren't very good either.
+They didn't impress me either, though - to be fair - they are just intended to be simple room fresheners.

 One Aromatics